-In this survey course for non-majors, Students learn general biological principles, activities, and the relationships of living organisms to each other and the world they live in with emphasis on their correlations to the human organism.
-The course includes a study of the nutritional, medical, and genetic aspects of the modern world.

-General Biology I

-Prerequisite: Mathematics 125; and Chemistry 60 or 65 with a satisfactory grade or equivalent.
+In this survey course for non-majors, students learn general biological principles, activities, and the relationships of living organisms to each other and the world they live in with emphasis on their correlations to the human organism.
+The course includes a study of the nutritional, medical, and genet1c aspects of the modern world.
+BIOLOGY 6 General Biology I 5 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 6 HOURS Prerequisite: Mathematics 125; and Chemistry 60 or 65 with a satisfactory grade or equivalent.
 Advisory: English 21 or equivalent.

-This class is designed for general biology majors and pre professional Students, Students examine and learn the principles of molecular biology, cell structure and function, genetics, evolution and organization at the tissue level in pants and animals.
-UC limit: No credit allowed for Biology 1, 3, 23 or 25 if taken after Biology 6.

-BIOLOGY 7 General Biology II

-Prerequisite: Biology 6, Chemistry 60 and Math 125 with a satisfactory grade or equivalent.
-Advisory: Eligibility for English 21 or equivalent.
+In this class designed for general biology majors and preprofessional students, students examine and learn the principles of molecular biology, cell structure and function, genetics, evolution and organization at the tissue level in plants and animals.
+BIOLOGY 7 General Biology II 5 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 6 HOURS Prerequisite: Biology 6,; Chemistry 60 or 65 and Math 125 with a satisfactory grade or equivalent.
+Advisory: English 21 or equivalent.

-In this class designed for general biology majors and pre-professional Students, Students examine and learn the diversity, structure, and the life processes of plants and animals as well as the principles of organization at the organ and organ system levels, embryology, ecology and behavior.
+In this class designed for general biology majors and preprofessional Students, Students examine and learn the diversity, structure, and the life processes of plants and animals as well as the principles of organization at the organ and organ system levels, embryology, ecology and behavior.
+BIOLOGY 25 Human Biology 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: Eligibility for English 21 or equivalent.

-Human Biology

-Advisory: Eligibility for English 21 or equivalent.

 Credit not allowed for Biology 25 to Students who have previous credit for Biology 1, 3, 6, 23.

-In this survey course for the non-science major, Students explain the principle human organ systems according to structure and function and examine the problems of pollution, population control and preservation of the natural environment.
+In this survey course for the non-science major, students explain the principle human organ systems according to structure and function and examine the problems of pollution, population control and preservation of the natural environment.
+BIOLOGY 46 Genetic Analysis 3 UNITS (UC: CSU) Prerequisite: Biology 6 with a satisfactory grade or equivalent.

-Genetic Analysis

-Prerequisite: Biology 6 with a satisfactory grade or equivalent.

 This course is designed for Life Science majors as a continuance of their general biology studies.
 It provides a comprehensive introduction to genetic analysis examining topics such as chromosome analysis, population genetics, and genomics.

-BUSINESS (BUS)

-Introduction to Business
+BUSINESS (BUS) BUSINESS 1 Introduction to Business 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students engage in a multidisciplinary examination of how culture, society, economic systems, legal, international, political, financial institutions, and human behavior interact to affect a business organization's policy and practices within the U.S. and a global society.
-The course demonstrates how these influences impact the primary areas of business including: Organizational structure and design; leadership, human resource management, risk management and insurance, organized labor practices, ethics and social responsibility, marketing, organizational communication, e-business/technology, entrepreneurship, legal, accounting, and financial practices, and the stock and securities market; and therefore how they affect a business' ability to achieve its organizational goals.
+The course demonstrates how these influences impact the primary areas of business including: Organizational structure and design; leadership, human resource management, risk management and insurance, organized labor practices, ethics and social responsibility, marketing, organizational communication, e-business/ technology, entrepreneurship, legal, accounting, and financial practices, and the stock and securities market; and therefore how they affect a business' ability to achieve its organizational goals.
+BUSINESS 15 Business Statistics 3 UNITS (UC: CSU) LECTURE 3 HOURS Prerequisite: Mathematics 125 with a satisfactory grade or equivalent.
+The student learns measures of Central Tendency, Measures of Dispersion, Normal Distribution, Hypothesis Testing, Correlation and Analysis of Variance.
+BUSINESS 17 Computer Graphics for Business 3 UNITS LECTURE 1 HOUR.
+LABORATORY 4 HOURS Prerequisite: Business 1.

-Business Statistics

-Prerequisite: Mathematics 125 with a satisfactory grade or equivalent.

-The Student learns measures of Central Tendency, Measures of Dispersion.
-Normal Distribution, Hypothesis Testing, Correlation and Analysis of Variance.
-UC limit: Maximum one course from Mathematics 225, 227 and Business 15.